| Animation refers

 its hundred - year history, Cinemateca.org presents four separate

-Hollywood Animation: The Silent Period - (1900s through 1920s)
+chapters in the development of animation: Hollywood Animation: The Silent Period - (1900s through 1920s)

 The beginnings